brunomaga/brunomaga.github.io/_posts/2018-02-20-Algebra-for-ML.md

 - the **rank** of a matrix is the number of *linearly independent* columns/rows.
 Thus, $$rk(A)=rk(A^T)$$;
   - a matrix $$A \in \mathbb{R}^{m \times n}$$ is invertible iff $$rk(A)=n$$;
   - a SLE $$Ax=b$$ can only be solved if $$rk(A) = rk (A \mid b)$$;
-  - a matrix has **ful rank** if its rank equals the largest possible rank for a matrix of its dimensions;
+  - a matrix has **full rank** if its rank equals the largest possible rank for a matrix of its dimensions;
   - note: **dimension** of a matrix is the number of vectors in *any* basis for the space to be spanned.
 Rank of a matrix is the dimension of the column space;